TypeScriptADK-TS

 2. Configure OTLP receiver in your observability backend

-3. Create dashboards with queries for ADK metrics
+3. Create dashboards with queries for ADK-TS metrics

 4. Set up alerts based on metric thresholds